safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/auth-kit.md

 ## Sending/signing transactions or messages using the Auth kit

-Once you are logged in using the auth-kit you can get the associated web3 provider using the `safeAuthKit.getProvider()` method.
-If you want to make any kind of operation afterwards you can use this method in conjunction with your favorite web3 library:
+Once you are logged in using the Auth kit you can get the associated web3 provider using the `safeAuthKit.getProvider()` method.
+If you want to make any kind of operation afterward, you can use this method with your favorite web3 library:

 ```typescript
 // Using web3